 The market is dominated by a few prominent players, with brands such as Tiffany & Co., Cartier, and Harry Winston leading the charge.
 These companies are renowned for their craftsmanship, innovative designs, and iconic brand images.
 Though these luxury brands often set the tone for the entire industry, there is a growing trend toward independent and artisanal jewelry designers.
-These designers are often celebrated for creating unique pieces imbued with personal stories, making them highly sought after by consumers seeking bespoke, one-of-a-kind jewelry.
+These designers are usually celebrated for creating unique pieces imbued with personal stories, making them highly sought after by consumers seeking bespoke, one-of-a-kind jewelry.

 The industry is also facing increasing pressure to adopt sustainable and ethical practices in jewelry production.
 Consumers are demanding greater transparency around the origin of gemstones and precious metals and expecting companies to reduce their environmental footprint and improve the working conditions of employees at all stages of the production process.